 No, you do not need to be eligible for federal financial aid to receive a scholarship but students must complete and submit one of the following (whichever applies).
 Links are available on the scholarship application –

-• Oregon Student Aid Application (ORSAA) is an alternative to FAFSA for Oregon residents who are undocumented Oregon students including Deferred Action for Childhood Arrivals (DACA) status or Temporary Protected Status (TPS) status.
+• The Oregon Student Aid Application (ORSAA) is an alternative to FAFSA for international students, Oregon students including Deferred Action for Childhood Arrivals (DACA) status or Temporary Protected Status (TPS) status.
+These students must also complete the College Boards’ Expected Family Contribution (EFC).
+This calculator does not require a student sign in to obtain an EFC score estimate.

 What is an EFC score?

 The Expected Family Contribution (EFC) score is a measure of how much money you and your family are expected to contribute toward your educational expenses for one academic year.
-By applying for FAFSA or the EFC calculator or ORSAA you will obtain the EFC score.
+The FAFSA application provides an EFC score as part of the process.
 This score is required on the scholarship application.

 I can't find my EFC score

-• In the FAFSA or ORSAA, the EFC score is available in the Student Aid Report (SAR) PDF file, or
+• In the FAFSA, the EFC score is available in the Student Aid Report (SAR) PDF file, or

-• In the College Board’s Expected Family Contribution calculator, the EFC score is on the Result page (Federal Methodology).
+• In the College Board’s EFC calculator, the score calculated and will appear on the Result page (Federal Methodology).

 I clicked on one of the links on the application to complete the FAFSA, ORSAA, or College Board EFC calculator, but when I try to go back to the application, it wasn't there.
 What happened?

-When you click on a link in the scholarship application, it may open in your current window.
+When you click on a link, it may open in your current window.
 To avoid this, right click the link and select Open in New Window.
 This will allow you to remain in the application.
-If you get logged out, simply log back in and select Update on your General Application to continue submitting your information.
-We recommend saving periodically throughout the process to ensure you do not lose your work.
+If the application times out, simply log back in, and select Update on your General Application to continue submitting your information.
+We recommend saving periodically to ensure you do not lose your work.

 How do I apply for the different Chemeketa scholarships that you offer?